-The Dreamliner is one of the best aircrafts designed by Boeing, and more and more airlines are debuting new business class seats on their Boeing 787s that are remarkable.
+The Dreamliner is one of the best aircraft designed by Boeing, and more and more airlines are debuting new business class seats on their Boeing 787s that are remarkable.
 Some of these include EL AL, Qantas, Air Canada and Korean Air.

 Just recently, EVA Air, the second largest Taiwanese carrier, revealed their new business class on their first Dreamliner.
 It’s also named the Royal Laurel, but it has been completely redesigned—this time by BMW’s Designworks, which captures the notion of space.

-One of the Design Directors at BMW Designworks, Johannes Lampela, stated how they “wanted EVA’s business class experience to be fresh and memorable for passengers and to make service, design and brand all work together,” with the goal of taking a “proven seat platform and make[ing] it unique to EVA.”
+One of the Design Directors at BMW Designworks, Johannes Lampela, stated how they “wanted EVA’s business class experience to be fresh and memorable for passengers and to make service, design, and brand all work together,” with the goal of taking a “proven seat platform and make[ing] it unique to EVA.”
 And unique it is.

 (Image source: EVA Air)

 The new cabin is designed in a 1-2-1 configuration with a total of 26 seats.
 Each EVA Air business class seat measures 23 inches wide and converts into a fully-flat bed that measures 76 inches long.
 For those sitting in the middle, privacy is not an issue as a panel has been installed allowing you to raise or lower it automatically, depending on if you’re traveling alone or with another fellow traveler.
 So for those who are adventuring solo, we recommend booking a window seat for the most privacy.